jsonxr/blockworld/README.md

 # Install
 conan install . -s build_type=Debug -s compiler.libcxx=libc++ -s cppstd=20 --install-folder=build --build missing
 cd build && cmake .. && cmake --build .

+# optional...
+# This will use the assets in the project instead of relying on cmake to copy.
+# This avoids being confused when you change a shader and nothing happens.
+# BLOCKWORLD_ASSETS_PATH=$(pwd)/client/assets

 # Run app...
 bin/blockworld